HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_167/ilo6_msgregs167.md

 ### iLOResourceEvents.1.3.AggregateHealthStatusChange

-There has been a change in one or more subsytems aggregate health statuses.
+There has been a change in one or more subsystems aggregate health statuses.

 | | |
 |:---|:---|